camptocamp/connector-interfaces/docs/odoo-platform-deployment.md

 ./rancher fluxdock-odoo-prod up -d letsencrypt
 ```

-### Docker images

-Docker images for Odoo are generated and pushed to [Docker Hub](https://hub.docker.com) by Travis when builds are successfull.
-This push is done in [travis/publish.sh](../travis/publish.sh) which is called by [travis.yml](../.travis.yml) in after_succes section.

-You can see that this script will tag docker image with:
- * latest: When the build was triggered by a commit on master
- * `git tag name`: When the build was triggered after a new tag is pushed.

-So Travis should have access to your project on Docker Hub.
-If it's not the case, ask someone with access to:
- * Create if needed the [project on Docker Hub](https://hub.docker.com/r/camptocamp/y/)
- * Create access for Travis in this new project and put auth informations in Lastpass
-  * user: c2cbusinessfluxdocktravis
-  * password: Generated password
-  * email: business-deploy+fluxdock-travis@camptocamp.com (which is aliased on camptocamp@camptocamp.com)

-On Travis, in [settings page](https://travis-ci.com/camptocamp/y/settings) , add following environnement variables:
- * DOCKER_USERNAME : c2cbusinessfluxdocktravis
- * DOCKER_PASSWORD : The generated password in previous step, so you can find it in Lastpass
- * DOCKER_EMAIL : business-deploy+fluxdock-travis@camptocamp.com (which is aliased on camptocamp@camptocamp.com)

-**From there, each travis successfull build on master or on tags will build a docker image and push it to Docker Hub**

-**And even better, if you followed all the previous steps, the next successfull build on master will automatically create the test stack (fluxdock-odoo-test) on Rancher**

-**See next part to understand how.**

 ### Stack Deployment

 #### Rancher Compose

 To deploy stacks on rancher, we use the Rancher client [rancher-compose](https://github.com/rancher/rancher-compose).

-rancher-compose is a Docker compose compatible client that deploys to Rancher.
+`rancher-compose` is a Docker compose compatible client that deploys to Rancher.

-rancher-compose need a -p parameter which indicates the name of the stack to work on.
+`rancher-compose` need a -p parameter which indicates the name of the stack to work on.

 The access keys and rancher url can be passed with rancher-compose options or with environment variables ($RANCHER_URL, $RANCHER_ACCESS_KEY, $RANCHER_SECRET_KEY)